wp-plugins/wc-fields-factory/readme.txt

 * Option to disable past or future dates
 * Option to disbale particular week days
-* Read only option added for Datepicker textbox ( use for mobile view )
+* Read only option added for Datepicker textbox ( usefull for mobile view )
 * heigher value z-index applied for datepickers

 * Pallete option added to color picker